esl/MongooseIM/doc/modules/mod_broadcast.md

 Delivery to offline users depends on your deployment (for example, whether offline storage is enabled, whether push is configured, etc.).

+This extension delivers messages at least once - duplication may occur in case of errors and a restart of the broadcast process (recipients are processed in batches).
+Client can deduplicate messages based on their IDs, as they are deterministic.

 ## Example configuration

 ```toml